+Let’s talk about ESM in education.
 Enterprise service management (ESM) – the use of IT service management (ITSM) best practices and technologies in other business functions – has a role outside of traditional enterprise settings.
 Because, outside of the private sector, other organizations still need to improve the way that they deliver services and support to internal users.
 The education sector is no exception.

-Why Is ESM a Good Fit for Education?
+Why Is ESM in Education?

 For a start, there are many people within educational institutions (in higher education and otherwise) who need to access enterprise services that were traditionally only associated with IT.
 However, this group isn’t just limited to employees – for instance, students need services such as online room booking as well.